Ahold says Stop&Shop strike will hurt 2019 margins

-AMSTERDAM (Reuters) - Ahold, the Dutch owner of supermarket chains in the United States and Europe, said on Monday a labor conflict at Stop&Shop in the U.S., now resolved, would hurt its underlying 2019 profit margins.
+AMSTERDAM, April 23 (Reuters) - Ahold, the Dutch owner of supermarket chains in the United States and Europe, said on Monday a labour conflict at Stop&Shop in the U.S., now resolved, would hurt its underlying 2019 profit margins.

 In a statement Ahold said the 11-day strike earlier this month would cause a one-time reduction in underlying operating profit of around $100 million as a result of lost sales and inventory.